Susan Orosz, PhD, DVM, Dipl ABVP (Avian), Dipl ECZM (Avian)

 Articles by Susan:

-Psittacosis: What Bird Owners Need to Know
+Psittacosis: What Bird Owners Need To Know

 Psittacosis is a disease that can be transmitted to people from birds and vice versa, so learn all you can to protect your bird from it.